Description of Role

-When you’re called on by the general evaluator during the evaluations segment, stand by your chair and give your report.
+When you’re called on by the Master Evaluator during the evaluations segment of the meeting, stand by your chair and give your report.
 This is brief and usually one minute will suffice.
 Remember the time of meeting and be gentle in your report.

 GRAMMARIAN – THE SYNTAX SENTINEL

 One benefit of Toastmasters is that it helps people improve their grammar and word use.
 Being Grammarian also provides an exercise in expanding listening skills.
 You have several responsibilities: to comment on language usage during the course of the meeting, and to provide examples of eloquence.
 Also, prepare a brief explanation of the duties of the grammarian for the benefit of the guests.